boscojacinto/Headconn/system_prompt.md

         - You could add the characters from one image to the scene in the other image.

-        - Add short captions to the composite image, if needed based on any pop-culture references.

-        - Make sure the perspective and scale of the characters and object are the same with respect to each other.

-        - Use the appropirate tools in your tool collection.
+        - Use the appropirate tools in your tool collection in one go.

 Step 5.
-The user can provide additional instructions to finetune
+If the user provides additional instructions to finetune the composite
-        the composite image.
-In this case discard the composite image and repeat Step 4. with the additional information to adjust perspective, scale and placement of the **characters** and **objects** from the original two images.
+        image then discard the composite image and repeat Step 4 with the additional information to adjust perspective, scale and placement of the **characters** and **objects** from the original two images.

-   Execute the process with the help of the available tools.
-Do not generate any more tokens.
+Execute the above process with the help of the available tools and do not generate any more tokens.

 ## Tools Available